fguogufe2/GoogleFormsAPITutorial/readMe.md

 - update the form with a description

-Once the form is created, we can not populate it with descriptions and questions by form id.
+Once the form is created, we can now populate it with descriptions and questions by form id.

 ```
 # The form is a dictionary object that includes two important items, "formId" and "responseUri"